BlockScience/Risk-Adjusted-Bonding-Curves/README.md

 <br>

 ## Phase 2 Deliverables: System Specification
 *In Phase 2 we zoomed in on the focus of the design work: the bonding curve itself and the risk-adjusting component, the prediction module.
-In this Phase our design specifications leave behind the ixo use-case specific details (out of scope for the design) and instead focus specifically on the math related to the primitive design of a risk-adjusted bonding curve.*
+In this Phase our design specifications leave behind the ixo use-case specific details (out of scope for the design) and instead focus specifically on the math related to the primitive design of a risk-adjusted bonding curve.
+Of particular note, the claims mechanism which is of relevance to the ixo-specific implementation is replaced with the attestation mechanism, introduced as a formal part of the prediction module.*

-* **2.1 [Main Simulation Notebook and Explanatory Results](main.ipynb)** - Representative simulation notebook validating that the model meets core system properties
+* **2.1 [Math Specification](Math_Specification)** - Mathematical documentation of the model including system and component specifications as well as behavioural models of agents
-* **2.2 [Math Specification](Math_Specification)** - Mathematical documentation of the model including system and component specifications as well as behavioural models of agents
+* **2.2 [cadCAD Model Source Code](src)** - Source code of the model built in cadCAD
-* **2.3 [cadCAD Model Source Code](src)** - Source code of the model built in cadCAD
+* **2.3 [Component Validation Tests](tests)** - Other supporting validation tests (varying granularity, agent beliefs, etc.)

-* **2.4 [Component Validation Tests](tests)** - Other supporting validation tests (varying granularity, agent beliefs, etc.)
+* **2.4 [Main Simulation Notebook and Explanatory Results](main.ipynb)** - Representative simulation notebook validating that the model meets core system properties

 * **2.5 [Preliminary Modular SDK Specification Mapping](https://hackmd.io/nV1Dkx_BS12mNKEjL1wMJg?view)** - Template framework for documenting and implementing an SDK module using the BlockScience Systems Engineering modeling specification.
     - [Risk Prediction Module](https://hackmd.io/pBdH1OedQLuvhQU0ezTttA?view)
 * **2.6 [Preliminary Phase 3 Test Plan](https://docs.google.com/spreadsheets/d/1xdiogvWU_NP2PGOTVK6V2rl642u56y26nMKQznGaO1o/edit#gid=0)** - Initial planning around experiments to be performed in Phase 3